ryanpierre/rb-mars-robot/LOGBOOK.md

 ### Interpreter
 It should ...
 - take the first line of input and construct a grid
-- separates the remaining lines after the first into instruction pairs
+- separates the remaining lines after the first into instruction pairs (a position and a series of instructions)
-- takes the first line of an instruction pair and returns a Position
+- take a grid and an instruction pair and return the resultant robot
-- takes the second line of an instruction pair and returns an array of Instructions
+- take an input string and return an array of robots

 ### UI Manager
 It should....